-Life Insurance Companies Are Safer Compared to Banks
+Life Insurance Companies Are Safer Compared To Banks

-What assurance do I have that the life insurance company I am with will still be in business and able to pay a claim years from now?
+Frequently Asked Question: “What assurance do I have that the life insurance company I’m with will still be able to pay claims years from now?”

-Insurance companies can be very safe and here’s why: they aren’t part of the reserves.
-In order to keep their promises, insurance companies have to keep reserves, which are much stronger and much greater than what banks have to keep.
-If you say to the bank, “I want to see my $100,000 dollars,” they’ll take you into a room and show you about $16,000.
-That’s really all the money, they have to keep on reserve.
-If you ask them where the rest of your money is, they’ll say it’s in credit cards, home loans, or a new marble floor in the bank.
-Basically, if you said that to an insurance company, they take you to a room and all of your $100,000 will be there.
-They have to hold at least dollar for dollar for everything they’ve promised you.
+In order to keep their promises, insurance companies have to keep reserves,” Mr. Angel explains, “which are much stronger and much greater than what banks have to keep… If you say to the bank, ‘I want to see my $100,000 dollars,’ they’ll take you into a room and show you about $16,000.
+That’s really all the money they have to keep on reserve.
+If you ask them where the rest of your money is, they’ll say it’s in credit cards, home loans, or in the bank’s new marble floor.”
+Basically, banks can take the money they’re given and divert most of it elsewhere to keep their business open.

+So are life insurance companies safe?
+Are they stable money-holding and investment avenues?
 Yes, they really are.
 Their longevity, how they’re regulated, and who is backing them makes life insurance companies safe.

 Life Insurance Questions?